powerjg/learning_gem5/part3/MSI/debugging.rst

     Add more details about the random tester.

-Unfortuantely, the random tester's configuration is slightly different than when using normal CPUs.
+Unfortunately, the random tester's configuration is slightly different than when using normal CPUs.
 Thus, we need to use a different ``MyCacheSystem`` than before.
 You can download this different cache system file :download:`here <../../_static/scripts/part3/configs/test_caches.py>` and you can download the modified run script :download:`here <../../_static/scripts/part3/configs/ruby_test.py>`.
 The test run script is mostly the same as the simple run script, but creates the ``RubyRandomTester`` instead of CPUs.